sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-salesforce-connector.md

 ms.reviewer: nenellim
 ms.topic: how-to
 ms.collection:
-ms.date: 07/01/2024
+ms.date: 07/23/2024
 ms.custom: bap-template
 ---

 # Configure the connector for Salesforce

-The connector for Salesforce in Dynamics 365 Contact Center allows organizations to engage with their customers using omnichannel capabilities like voice, video, SMS, live chat, and social messaging while keeping their current investments in third-party CRMs.
-The omnichannel add-in will work with third-party CRMs through data connectors.
-These connectors will help bring the contacts and accounts data from Salesforce into Dataverse.
+The connector for Salesforce in Dynamics 365 Contact Center allows organizations to engage with customers using omnichannel capabilities while keeping their investments in non-Microsoft CRM solutions.

+The omnichannel add-in uses data connectors to work with non-Microsoft CRM solutions.
+These connectors help bring the contacts and accounts data from Salesforce into Dataverse.

 ## Prerequisites